jtye: k in fifty functions repl tests

 <script src="parse.js"></script>

-this example shows a website with a dynamic part written in k and executed on page load.
+this example shows a website with a dynamic part written in k and executed on page load. draw.html is a bit more sophisticated.

 standalone